 Residency at Great Vow Zen Monastery is a precious opportunity to devote your energy to full-time Buddhist practice.
 The practice of Awakening brings healing, transformation, compassion and stability into one’s heart and life.
-We are currently accepting applications for our 2022 Autumn Ango.
-See below for more details!
+Opportunities abound, please check out the various practice period options below.

 What is Residency at Great Vow?

 With 3 – 4 hours of daily meditation, residents are given the time, guidance and support to deeply enter the path of meditation – unifying, clarifying and opening the heart-mind.
 Meditation methods in calm-abiding, insight, koan, shikantaza and loving kindness are all taught and practiced within this community.

 There is a rigor to the daily monastic schedule which supports a wholehearted engagement with every activity of life.
 Residents follow the daily schedule including dawn and evening meditation, five to six hours of community work practice, mindful eating, and Zen chanting/liturgy services at the monastery.
 Throughout the year we focus on different aspects of practice from body practice (yoga, qi gong and running), to creative process and the study of the Buddhist sutras.

 All residents participate in Sesshin, our monthly weeklong silent meditation retreat, weekend meditation retreats, weekly classes and engage in direct study with a teacher.

 If you are a woman, a person of color, LGBTQ* or economically disadvantaged, we welcome and especially encourage you to apply.
 Different types of financial assistance are available.